Don't give up, take up!

 Returning to a STEM career?
 Reboot Your STEM Career is a comprehensive interactive toolkit to help you relaunch your career and navigate your way back into the world of Science, Technology, Engineering and Maths.
 Build on areas such as work-life balance, professional skills, entering the world of work, how to present yourself, searching for jobs and how to network.Take part now ❯Reboot Your STEM Career

 New year, new novel?
 Have you been itching to get your first novel started and haven't known where to begin?
 Well we know where - here!
 Start with Ten top tips for writing a novel.
-Then expand your knowledge with our Writing tips series and delve into the resources below:
+Then delve into the resources below:

 Start writing fiction is a free course that helps you to get started with your own fiction writing, focusing on the central skill of creating characters.Learn more ❯Start writing fiction: characters and stories